tsanghan/sctp-ce6-mod3.13/README.md

 Please see screen captures below for the activities for SCTP Module 3.13.

-This repository also container Tofu definition to deploy the Python Lambda code for the same functionality as the activites doen manually via AWS Console.
+This repository also container Tofu definition to deploy the Python Lambda code for the same functionality as the activites done manually via AWS Console.

 A GitHub Action Wrokflow Pipeline is also create for CICD.